DripEmail/gurgler/README.md

 ### Setup a Slack App

 How to do this is well [documented on Slack's site](https://api.slack.com/slack-apps).
-After you go through the the process the essential bit is the Slack Webhook url.
+After you go through the process the essential bit is the Slack Webhook url.

 ### Configuration